-Suddenly, coaching, fitness training, drills, skills and even dressing room humour is all online.
+The Coronavirus pandemic has moved all sorts of interaction online.
+From coaching, to fitness training, drills, skills and even dressing room humour.

 Is it safe?